Gardens by the Bay: Supertree Grove

-The Supertrees are home to enclaves of unique and exotic ferns, vines, orchids and also a vast collection of bromeliads such as Tillandsia, amongst other plants.
+The Supertrees are home to enclaves of unique and exotic ferns, vines, orchids and also a vast collection of bromeliads such as Neoregelia and Tillandsia, amongst other plants.
 They are fitted with environmental technologies that mimic the ecological function of trees: photovoltaic cells that harness solar energy which can be used for some of the functions of the Supertrees (such as lighting), similar to how trees photosynthesize, and collection of rainwater for use in irrigation and fountain displays, similar to how trees absorb rainwater for growth.
 The Supertrees also serve air intake and exhaust functions as part of the conservatories' cooling systems.

-There is an elevated walkway, the OCBC Skyway, between two of the larger Supertrees for visitors to enjoy a panoramic aerial view of the Gardens.
+There is an elevated walkway, the OCBC Skyway, between two larger Supertrees for visitors to enjoy a panoramic view of the Gardens.
 Every night, at 7:45pm and 8:45pm, the Supertree Grove comes alive with a coordinated light and music show known as the Garden Rhapsody.
-The accompanying music to the show changes every month or so, with certain themes such as A World of Wonder and A Night of Musical Theatre, which features excerpts/pieces from films like Jurassic Park and Pirates of the Caribbean.
+The accompanying music to the show changes every month or so, with selected themes such as "A World of Wonder" and "A Night of Musical Theatre", which features excerpts/pieces from films like The Little Mermaid (1989 film) and Pinocchio (1940 film).

-There is also an available attraction called the Supertree Observatory, which opened on 27 December 2019.
-The observatory is housed inside the tallest Supertree which is 50 metres tall.
+The Supertree Observatory, opened on 27 December 2019, is housed inside the tallest Supertree, which is 50 metres tall.
 It comprises three levels, the ground floor, the Observatory Space and the Open-Air Rooftop Deck.
-Visitors would take the lift up to the Observatory Space and thereafter take a flight of stairs up to the Rooftop Deck.
-The Observatory Space is located one level below the rooftop deck and it consists of an indoor area with full-height glass windows, as well as a peripheral outdoor walkway.
-Here visitors can also experience a message about the effects of climate change conveyed through digital media.
+Visitors would take the elevator up to the Observatory Space and thereafter take a flight of stairs up to the Rooftop Deck.
+The Observatory Space is located one level below the rooftop deck, and it consists of an indoor area with full-height glass windows and a peripheral outdoor walkway.
+Here, visitors can also experience a message about the effects of climate change conveyed through digital media.
 The Open-Air Rooftop Deck, which is an open-air observation deck on the canopy of this Supertree, offers 360-degree unblocked views of the Gardens and the Marina Bay area.

 Italy's Pavilion in Expo 2015, featured a structure called Albero Della Vita (or "Tree of Life" in Italian), which proved visually similar to Singapore's Supertrees.

-Children's Garden
+Far East Organization Children's Garden

 Designed by Grant Associates, which also designed Gardens by the Bay, the Children's Garden was fully funded by Far East Organization for $10 million.
 This attraction was opened on 21 January 2014.
 The children's garden is near the treehouse and the adventure trail.
 The adventure trail consists of trampolines, balancing beams, hanging bridges and more.

 It is open from Tuesdays to Fridays from 10 a.m. to 7 p.m. and on Saturdays, Sundays and public holidays from 9 a.m. to 9 p.m.
-It is closed on Mondays, or on the next working day if Monday is a public holiday.
+It is closed on Mondays, or the next working day if Monday is a public holiday.